How to Use Ammonia to Clean Wood

 Ammonia is a powerful disinfectant and cleaner, but it must be used properly so as not to provoke respiratory problems or irritations in humans.
 This is why you must always mix 1 part ammonia and 4 parts water.

 This measure is completely effective for cleaning wood and it's harmless to human health.
 However, it has a pungent and strong odor, so you should take precautions when using ammonia.
 Avoid handling ammonia with bare hands.
 Although diluted ammonia does not usually cause irritation, people with sensitive or delicate skin may suffer contact dermatitis.
 You should not use the mixture of ammonia and water in tight, cramped, unventilated places, because it is an irritant with its strong and sometimes overpowering smell.

 On OneHowTo we have some tips on how to use ammonia to clean.

 Ammonia is useful and safe to clean wood thoroughly, but some finishes such as paints or special varnishes can be damaged through the use of ammonia.
 To avoid problems with the furniture or wooden objects in your home, it is recommended that you first perform a test to check if the ammonia leads to discoloration.

 Apply some product on a rag and then rub it on a hidden part of the piece of furniture to see if the ammonia changes the color.
 If so, you should use a gentle cleanser made for wood and finishing features of this calibre instead of ammonia.
-If you want to know more and keep your decor at its best, here is how to polish wood furniture.

 To apply ammonia on a wooden surface, we must be careful; wood is delicate and exposure to excessive moisture should be avoided.
 Moisture can cause wood to acquire mold and change its structure, causing it to expand or deform.